stevenuva/Eindproject-Minor-Programmeren/REPORT.md

     4 createLineGraph(), found in lineGraph.js
     5 createTimeSlider(), found in timeSlider.js

 Besides that the restructData also calls a jquery function to initialize popovers after the visualizations have been created.
-Popovers can be seen on the index.html by hoovering over the title of the visualizations.
+Popovers can be seen on the index.html by hoovering over the title of the visualizations (which is actually not a title but a button with text).

 #### main.css
 Adds style to the index.html and contains code for the tooltip which is used by the globe, the donut chart, and the line graph.